Junior Reserve Officers' Training Corps: Military staff and instructors

 Although active duty officers may be assigned to JROTC, this is exceedingly rare, and is primarily limited to staff at the major command or sub-command headquarters overseeing each service's respective JROTC program or regional administrators overseeing a set number of individual units.
-Unlike the college/university ROTC program, which is an actual military officer training and accession track, the vast majority of NJROTC instructors are retired from the sponsoring branch of the Armed Forces.
+Unlike the college/university ROTC program, which is an actual military officer training and accession track, the vast majority of JROTC instructors are retired from the sponsoring branch of the Armed Forces.
 In the Army JROTC program, the cadet unit at each school is directed by at least one retired commissioned officer (in the grade of Captain through Colonel) or a Warrant Officer (in the grade of WO1 through CW5) who is designated as the Senior Army Instructor, and who is assisted by at least one retired Non-Commissioned Officer in the grade of Staff Sergeant through Command Sergeant Major who is designated as an Army Instructor (AI).
 In certain situations, there may be additional instructors.

 A new provision from the John Warner National Defense Authorization Act for Fiscal Year 2007 (Section 540) that was signed into law in October 2006 permits retired Reserve Component officers and noncommissioned officers to be hired as instructors.

 There are no national requirements that JROTC instructors have the teaching credential required by other teachers in public high school, although there are a handful of counties that do require a teaching credential.
 In at least one jurisdiction (California), the government requires JROTC instructors to have at least four years of military experience and possess a high school diploma or equivalent.
 AJROTC instructors need to be within one year of retirement or retired from active military service for five or fewer years.
 MCJROTC instructors need to have graduated from high school, have at least 20 years of active military service and be physically qualified according to Marine Corps standards.